dofinator/db_eksamen_22/README.md

 docker ps
 ```

-With the neo4j container id run the following commands to acces the neo4j-shell:
+With the neo4j container id run the following commands to acces the neo4j container:

 (On windows use winpty)